datanucleus/docs-datanucleus/src/site/markdown/documentation/problem_reporting.md

 If there is one then you can always check the status of the issue and add a comment against it.
 5. Start a thread on the [Forum](http://forum.datanucleus.org).
 If doing this then seriously consider posting a simple concise testcase (see below) that gives people something that reproduces your problem.
-6. If there is nothing obvious incorrect in your situation and it happens in a released version of DataNucleus then you can raise an issue against the DataNucleus plugin in question
+6. If there is nothing obvious incorrect in your situation and it happens in a released version of DataNucleus then you can raise an issue against the DataNucleus plugin in question.
-You should then create a minimized testcase and attach it to the issue (using "Attach File" on the issue) - see below.
+You MUST then create a minimized testcase and attach it to the issue (using "Attach File" on the issue) - see below for testcase definitions.
 __Bugs can only be raised against RELEASED versions of DataNucleus and must have a valid testcase attached that demonstrates the issue.__
 If you encounter a bug that only appears in GitHub latest then you should either report it against an issue related to that item in the current work-in-progress release, or otherwise report it to developers.
 This is since something can hardly be a bug if it hasn't been released yet.
 __Please don't take the attitude that this testcase requirement somehow doesn't apply to you.
 It is there to demonstrate a problem, so others can see it.
 Obviously any such problem is not present in all of our tests so yours is different, we aren't psychic so require a testcase.__
+Any problem reports raised without a testcase will be closed.

 This guide can also be used for providing testcases that demonstrate the need for new features.